 [If statement consulted refer to section titled His / Her Pension Credit.]
 (IF COMBINED WITH ANOTHER BENEFIT AND UNABLE TO GIVE SEPARATE AMOUNT, ENTER 'Don't Know' FOR BOTH/ALL SUCH BENEFITS)INTERVIEWER: Record the FULL amount of benefit actually received not just the amount withdrawn from the account.
+The amount taken from the account may be only part withdrawn from the account.
 The amount taken from the account may be only part of the benefit received.
 If the respondent does not know the actual amount received, code don't know and make a note.

 An amount should only be entered if it is solely for the benefit named on-screen.
 In cases where two or more benefits are paid in combination, check any documentation and if it lists individual benefit amounts, enter them as appropriate.
 An Award Notice should itemise in this way.
 If it is not possible to identify individual amounts, enter 'don't know' for both/all benefits concerned.
-Never enter a combined benefit amount, i.e. covering more than one benefit coded at WAgeBen to OtherBen, at any single Benefit Amount.
+Never enter a combined benefit amount, i.e. covering more than one benefit coded at WAgeBen to OthBen, at any single Benefit Amount.